Transfer (association football): Highest fees

 Transfer fees are not always officially confirmed by the transacting clubs, and figures published by unofficial sources may or may not take into account various fees such as those paid to agents or a third party, performance-related elements of the fee, and the notional value of any players included in part exchange.
 This leads to different figures being given by different sources.
 Performance-related clauses have become more common in recent years, meaning that it is harder to produce definitive lists of the largest transfer fees than was the case in the past.
 For example, the 2004 transfer of Wayne Rooney from Everton to Manchester United cost an initial fee of £20 million that rose to £27 million due to the number of appearances he made and the number of trophies he won with the club.

 The following tables show the highest transfer fees ever paid in euro for players and managers.
 The first features the top 20 most expensive transfers involving players, and contains eight transfers which broke the world transfer record: those of Neymar in 2017, Paul Pogba, Gareth Bale, Cristiano Ronaldo, Zinedine Zidane, Luís Figo and Hernán Crespo all broke the record.

 The second list shows the top 20 most expensive transfers involving managers.
 When a manager moves from one club to another, it usually involves a small figure of compensation being paid, and the figure is rarely released publicly.
 Because of this, there have only been 20 managers who have ever cost more than £1 million in compensation, as detailed in the table.

 Players

 Due to fluctuations in exchange rates lists of the most expensive transfers vary depending on the currency used.
 Most high-priced transfers take place between clubs in the Eurozone and/or the United Kingdom.
-The table below is based on euro values but also shows values in pounds.
 Fees are often not officially announced, and figures reported by the media may not necessarily be accurate.